Updated May 2022

 I work a couple days of week at my local airport to help support my passion for travel.
-This year I’ve been spending a lot of time in the baggage claim office and I have learned so much about luggage.
+I’ve been spending a lot of time in the baggage claim office and I have learned so much about luggage.
 I’m still on team carry-on but even I need to check a bag every now and then.
 Here are some tips and tricks that may save you a headache in the future.

 Your Bag Doesn’t Need A Bow

 Yes, it’s true that many bags look the same and you don’t want to have mistaken bag identity BUT do not tie long, dangly things to your bag.
-These pretty scarfs are more likely to get caught in the belt.
+These pretty scarfs are likely to get caught in the belt.
 When things get stuck it can cause a jam which can then damage your bag or someone else’s.
 It also slows down the process of you getting your bag if a jam needs to be undone.
 A colorful luggage tag or luggage strap does the trick and is less likely to cause an issue.
 I found some cute ones on etsy here and here.
 This dangly rule also goes for the long cross body straps that come with your duffle bag.
 This strap can easily be taken off and tucked in your bag for later.

 Think Twice About Hard Shell Suitcases